kiyoaki/bitflyer-api-dotnet-client/README.md

 ---
 * PM> Install-Package [BitFlyer.Apis](https://www.nuget.org/packages/BitFlyer.Apis)

 Private API needs your API Key and Secret.
-If you use Private API, I recommended you clone this repository and use it.
+If you use Private API, I recommend you to clone this repository and use it.

 Quick Start
 ---